Types of Breast Cancer

 Listen to Dr. Kirtly Jones and Dr. Agarwal discuss the breast reconstruction surgery and the many options breast cancer patients have when it comes to mastectomy and breast reconstruction.

 Radiation therapy is part of treatment for many patients.
-HCI's radiation oncologists use the latest technology to kill cancer cells while damaging as little healthy tissue as possible:
+Huntsman Cancer Institute's radiation oncologists use the latest technology to kill cancer cells while damaging as little healthy tissue as possible:

 - 3D radiotherapy and intensity-modulated radiotherapy (IMRT)–we shape the radiation beam to match the tumor